Post

 Instruction followingExcellent at complex instructionsExcellent at structured output

-MultimodalVision, PDF processingVision, DALL-E, audio
+MultimodalVision, PDF processingVision, image generation, realtime voice

-Tool callingReliable tool useParallel tool calling
+Tool callingReliable tool useParallel tool calling, computer use built-in

-CostCompetitive (Haiku for low cost)Tiered (nano/mini/full)
+CostCompetitive (Haiku 4.5 for low cost)Tiered (nano/mini/full)

-NeuroLink also supports the complete GPT lineup: GPT-5.2, GPT-5, GPT-4.1, GPT-4o, and the full o-series (o3, o3-mini, o4-mini).
+NeuroLink also supports the current GPT lineup: GPT-5.4, GPT-5.4 mini, GPT-5.4 nano, GPT-5.2, and earlier series (GPT-4.1, GPT-4o).
 These are defined in the OpenAIModels enum.

 Using both: The Unified Interface